tsung1029/osiris-code.github.io/quickstart/index.md

 ## 0. Prerequisites

-To get OSIRIS running on your computer you will need a standard development toolchain including `gcc`, `make` and a recent Fortran 2003 compiler (`gfortran` works great).
+To get OSIRIS running on your computer you will need a standard development toolchain including `gcc`, `make`, and a recent Fortran 2003 compiler (`gfortran` works great).
 You will also need to have an MPI library installed (e.g. [Open MPI](https://www.open-mpi.org)) and the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) library.

-For more details on the prerequisites for compiling and running OSIRIS check the [Pre-requisites](/documentation/pre_requisites/) section of the documentation.
+For more details on the prerequisites for compiling and running OSIRIS check the [Prerequisites](/documentation/prerequisites/) section of the documentation.

 ## 1. Download the source code